Krasheninnikov (volcano): Geology

-The Kuril-Kamchatka island arc contains more than 60 recently active volcanoes.
+The Kuril-Kamchatka volcanic arc contains more than 60 recently active volcanoes.
 The massif of the Krasheninnikov volcano contains two overlapping stratovolcanoes made up of three edifices, with the most recent historic partial cone off the northern cone being called the mid-North cone.
 According to the Smithsonian Institution's Global Volcanism Program, the volcano's last eruption before 2025 was dated to 1550 using tephrochronology.

 The tephra from the caldera's forming eruption lies on top of material from another volcano's eruption of 39,000 years ago, and has recently been dated to be 30,000 years old when about 13 km3 of eruptive volume was deposited up to 200 km to the north.
 The southern of the two cones is older and developed over a 4,500-year period beginning 11,000 years ago.
 The northern cone which has erupted andesitic lavas and tephra started forming after the southern cone was complete with most being deposited 2200–2400 years ago.
 Another sample of Krasheninnikov's eruptive products has proved to be dacite.

-Within 40 years of the 1463 eruption was Krasheninnikov's last lava effusion prior to the 3 August 2025 eruption.
+The eruption that occurred within 40 years of 1463 was Krasheninnikov's last lava effusion prior to the 3 August 2025 eruption.